reuissir/Domain-Adaptation-w-Neural-Style-Transfer/README.md

 5. Normalize bounding box coordinates

-The DATA folder in this repo contains different codes for processing the data. prepare_BDD100k prepare_Kitti prepare_Vkitti_labels prepare_Vkitti_images -- > code to accumulate images contained in separate Scene folders into one directory
+The DATA folder in this repo contains different codes for processing the data.
+Prepare_BDD100k.py (prepare images and data) Prepare_Kitti.py (prepare images and data)

+* VKITTI
+  * **Note**: VKITTI has a different directory structure where images are separated in different folders(Scene01~Scene20)
+      - Two codes are provided: one for annotations, the other for images Prepare_VKitti_labels.py
+  - Creates one label per image based on [frame][camera_id]
+  - Image + labels from folder [camera01, left-15-degrees, left-30-degrees, right-15-degrees, right-30-degrees] were       excluded
+Prepare_VKitti_images.py
+  - Code to accumulate images contained in separate Scene folders into one directory
+  - Rename files according to

+#### etc.
+- resize_images.py -- > resize images to 640*640
+- Draw_BBox --> draws bounding box coordinates from annotation file(useful to check if labels were converted properly)
+-